 Do you have a steep slope in your yard?
-Is it tough to retain your topsoil there during a heavy rain?
+Is it tough to retain your topsoil there during heavy rain?
 Have you tried growing your favorite plants there to no avail?
 The problem is that you failed to fix your erosion problem prior to planting.
-Build a retaining wall first, then do your planting afterwards.
+Build a retaining wall first, then do your planting afterward.

 07 of 10

 You may think you've arrived at the ideal home landscape design.
 You meticulously drew up a plan and stuck to it.
 The soil is fertile, you've installed automatic irrigation, you've followed directions faithfully in planting your specimens, and you've applied a generous layer of mulch around them.
 But you come out of the house one day -- and find your plants in shreds!
 What happened?
 You forgot one thing: deer can make a snack of your plants quicker than you can say, "Bambi goes to market."

 08 of 10